semrush/intergalactic/website/docs/components/modal/modal.md

 If the potential consequences of accidentally closing the window are significant, please alert the user about the potential loss of information.

 It is recommended to save the information entered by the user when closing and reopening the modal window.
-If it is not possible to do so, inform users that their entered data will be lost upon closing the window.
+If it isn’t possible to do so, inform users that their entered data will be lost upon closing the window.

 ### Loading